 Every month, the estrogen levels rise and fall in the woman’s body and this may be related to the lining of the uterus.
 This estrogen can cause it to thicken and then shed the wall when the period occurs.
 But when there is an overgrowth of the uterine lining, then the polyp occurs.

-Another cause for polyps to occur is the age factor.
-They are quite common when you are nearing the menopause age or if you have already completed menopause.
-This may be again due to the various changes in estrogen levels, that the polyps develop during this phase.
+Another cause of polyps to occur is the age factor.
+They are quite common when you are nearing menopause age or if you have already completed menopause.
+This may be again due to the various changes in hormonal levels, that the polyps develop during this phase.

 Certain risk factors contribute to polyps and they are:

-- If you are nearing the menopause or you have reached the menopause
+- If you are peri-menopausal or have reached menopause

 - You have high blood pressure